RESOURCES -- CLIMATE CHANGE ISSUES

 re-examines the impact of climate change on U.S. national security in the context of a more informed, but more complex and integrated world.
 In this report the 16 retired Generals and Admirals who make up the board look at new vulnerabilities and tensions posed by climate change, which, when set against the backdrop of increasingly decentralized power structures around the world, they identify as a “catalyst for conflict.” - See more at: http://www.cna.org/centers/military-board#sthash.EflPEILR.dpuf

 - The 2014 Quadrennial Defense Review from the U.S. Department of Defense sees the effects of climate change as "threat multipliers that will aggravate sressors abroad, such as poverty, environmental degradaation, political instability, and social tensions -- conditions that can enable terrorist activity and other forms of violence."

 - War-Gaming Climate Change, an August 2009 broadcast of OnPoint Radio with Tom Ashbrook, is a 46-minute panel discussion about the Pentagon's growing recognition of the serious challenges presented by climate change -- from concerns about the impact of global warming on its operations to questions about future demands on its forces caused by famine, mass migrations, and failed states.

 - Regional Impacts of Climate Change: Four Case Studies in the United States takes an in-depth look at climate vulnerabilities in the Midwest, West, Gulf Coast, and Chesapeake Bay regions.
-(Pew Center on Global Climate Change, 2007)
+(Center for Climate and Energy Solutions, 2007)

 - Water World, a 30-minute program from PBS, takes viewers to Bangladesh to see the impact that sea level rise is already having on a poor country that might lose 20 percent of its land area by 2030, displacing some 35 million people.
 (October 23, 2009)